 Bion’s technology platform provides comprehensive and verified treatment of livestock waste, much like a municipal wastewater treatment plant does for human waste.
 Bion’s platform simultaneously produces new recurring revenues by recovering value-added coproducts and renewable energy that have traditionally been wasted or underutilized.

-The platform’s treatment and nutrient-removal processes are third-party verified, generating environmental ‘credits’ that can be sold to offset EPA requirements.
+In addition to coproduct and renewable energy revenues, the nutrient-removal processes are third-party verified, generating environmental ‘credits’ that can be sold to offset EPA requirements.
 The same verification will back a USDA-certified sustainable brand that will drive premium pricing.
-By offsetting the capital and operating costs for treatment technology with new revenues, Bion’s technology platform offers the struggling animal protein industry a pathway to environmental AND economic sustainability.
+By offsetting the capital and operating costs for treatment technology with four new revenue streams, Bion’s technology platform offers the struggling livestock industry a pathway to environmental AND economic sustainability.

 Bion was established in 1989 and has been providing proven livestock waste treatment solutions since that time.
-Bion’s new third generation technology platform will deliver substantially improved economics in two hundred-billion dollar industries: water treatment and dairy/egg/meat production.
+Bion’s new third generation technology platform will deliver substantially improved economics in the $100+ billion water treatment industry and the $200 billion dairy/egg/meat production business.

-In most watersheds, livestock waste is one of the largest sources of excess nutrients that US EPA now calls one of the greatest water quality problems in the U.S. Excess nutrients create harmful algae blooms (increasingly toxic) and ‘dead zones’ in our rivers, lakes and estuaries.
+In most watersheds, livestock waste is one of the largest sources of excess nutrients that US EPA now calls one of the greatest water quality problems in the U.S. today.
+Excess nutrients create harmful algae blooms that are increasingly toxic and ‘dead zones’ in our rivers, lakes and estuaries.
 Notable examples include the Great Lakes, Chesapeake Bay and Gulf of Mexico, among many others.
+Recently, attention has turned to growing nitrate-contamination of groundwater/ drinking water in regions with extensive livestock operations.

-Looming costs of hundreds of billions of dollars are forcing changes to our clean water strategies, both nationally and in many states.
+Looming costs of hundreds of billions of dollars to deal with these issues are forcing changes to our clean water strategies, both nationally and in many states.
 Policies are evolving to address livestock/ agriculture and encourage private-sector solutions in order to successfully manage these steeply escalating costs.
 Direct treatment of livestock waste, while it is still concentrated and before it contaminates air and water, represents very low-cost high-impact solutions.
-This new ‘space’ is poised to receive several billion dollars in federal, state, local and private spending.
+This new ‘space’ is that Bion is positioned in is poised to receive several billion dollars in federal, state, local and private spending.

 Livestock production is also a large source of greenhouse gases and is under scrutiny for ammonia emissions, pathogens and antibiotics, water use, and other issues.
 Recognition of livestock production’s environmental ‘footprint’ has hurt the industry and its reputation with consumers, investors and regulators.
 Clean up is not a question of if, it’s a question of when, how much the bill is, and how it gets paid.